 1 teaspoon salt

-Add flour, baking powder, oil, and salt.
-Cover and set to Knead/3 minutes.
+2. Add flour, baking powder, oil, and salt.
+Cover and set to Knead/3 minutes, checking occasionally through the hole in the lid if the dough needs more water or flour.

-Set aside in the bowl, covered, for 1 hour or until doubled.
+3. Set aside in the bowl, covered with a clean dish cloth, for 1 hour or until doubled.

-Divide dough into 12 equal sized balls.
+4. Divide dough into 12 equal sized balls.
 I usually weigh the whole dough and divide the number I get by 12.
 Then I weigh the individual dough balls to get the same sized buns.
-Rest the dough balls, covered, for about 10 minutes.
+Rest the dough balls, covered with a clean dish cloth, for about 10 minutes.
 This makes it easier to work with the dough as the gluten relaxes a bit.

-Roll out the balls, one at a time, on a clean surface into a circle about 5 inches in diameter.
+5. Roll out the balls, one at a time, on a clean surface very lightly dusted with flour, into a circle about 5 inches in diameter.
+It doesn’t have to be perfect.
 Fold in half and place on a square of parchment paper.
 Place this in the steamer basket and repeat with remaining dough balls.
-Leave about 1-2 inch space between the dough as it expands when steamed.
+Make sure to leave about 1-2 inch space between the dough as it expands a lot when steamed.

 *You can also brush the dough with canola or sesame oil before folding over.
 This makes it easier to open the bread to make sandwiches.
 If you do this, brush only half of each circle very lightly with oil, then fold the other half over it.*